Department of International Economics, Government and Business

 EGB’s principal focus areas support the development of interdisciplinary and transformative research projects in the context of societal challenges.
 Societal challenges are inherently complex.
 Not only are many of these challenges international or transnational in nature, most of them also involve, affect, and demand collaboration between a wide range of actors.
 As such, research on societal challenges ideally cuts across disciplines and different levels of analysis.
 Through a general thematic orientation towards societal challenges, EGB seeks to build and contribute to the development of a distinct and society-relevant research agenda, while leveraging the different disciplinary perspectives and a joint ambition for excellence at the department.

-While societal challenges are inherently changing and dynamic, at present, research at the department resonates with seven challenges in particular: (1) Inequality; (2) Technological change and digital tranformation; (3) Regulating societal transformations; (4) The ethical MNE; (5) Emerging markets and rise of Asia; (6) Business, global shifts and policy challenges; and (7) Business and democracy.
+While societal challenges are inherently changing and dynamic, at present, research at the department resonates with six challenges in particular: (1) Business and democracy; (2) Technological change and digital tranformation; (3) Regulating societal transformations; (4) The ethical MNE; (5) Emerging markets and rise of Asia; and (6) Business, global shifts and policy challenges.
 These thematic focal areas inform our research and funding activities, our dissemination activities, and serve as a point of departure for discussions with other departments on potential cross-cutting initiatives at CBS.

 EGB’s teaching takes place across CBS in the areas of international economics, government and business and addresses the challenges faced by firms, markets and states in a fast-changing world.
 Departmental faculty direct a range of programs: BSc and MSc International Business (IB and IBS), International Business in Asia (IBA) and the graduate diploma program (HD) in International Business.
 In all its teaching work, the department is committed to participative, flexible and blended forms of learning that are of direct relevance to students and CBS’s other stakeholders.